itaie01/Bixi_Winter_Pilot_Redone/README.md

 This project is ongoing as more consideration into winter conditions and the time it takes to clear certain neighborhoods of snow needs to be better addressed.

+## Facts
+- the Winter season officially started on November 16, 2023 until mid-March 2024
+- Current data is only available until Feburary 29, 2024.
+This is what we will be working with.

 ## To Do
 - [ ] Add more stations to the network
 - [ ] Rectify the issue of stations being too close to each other